IDMNYU/DM6193-Web-Studio-SU15/dm6193_tips_for_progress.md

 * Get ready to be frustrated.
 This is an integral part of learning.
 Everyone makes mistakes; you will too.
 It is ok.

-* Keep Calm and Focus your study.
+* **Keep calm and focus your study.**

+* Add one thing at a time to your code until you know what the code is doing.

 * Don’t give up when something gets hard.
 Keep at it.